robmart/UnifiedRaceFrameworkReborn/README.md

 * Note that the race concept has to match the race name added in all of your scripted effects files.
 Otherwise this will not match

 With this guide in mind, you should now have a decent understanding of the basic workings of URF and the steps needed to extend the library.

+### Reborn Changes And Incompatibilities
+While the normal version of URF used modifiers to add the character modifiers, URF Reborn instead uses perks.
+This is to avoid having the modifiers unnecessarily show up in the modifiers portion of the character window.